-I, \\\\\\, have reviewed the above summative evaluation of my competency remediation plan with my primary supervisor(s)/faculty, any additional supervisors/faculty, and the director of training.
-My signature below indicates that I fully understand the above.
-I agree/disagree with the above outcome assessments and next steps (please circle one).
-My comments, if any, are below.
-(PLEASE NOTE: If trainee disagrees with the outcomes and next steps, comments, including a detailed description of the trainee's rationale for disagreement, are REQUIRED).

-Trainee Signature Date
+I, , have reviewed the above summative evaluation of my with my primary supervisor(s)/faculty, any additiona - · · or of training.
+My signature below indicates that I fully ree with the above outcome assessments and next steps (please , , are below.
+(PLEASE NOTE: If trainee disagrees with the including a detailed description of the trainee's rationale for disagreement, are REQUIRED). including a delative description of the trainee's rationale for Trainee Signature Trumee Signature Date: Es sultar Claus strans Dota.
+Faculty Signature Date Training Director Signature Date

-Faculty Signature Date

-Training Director Signature Date